Distracted Driving: How to Set Up a Distracted Driving Safety Program that Actually Works

 Learn the best ways to:

-- Create an effective mobile device usage policy.
+- Create an effective mobile device usage policy in your company.

 - Build senior management support for policies and education to influence safer driving behaviors.

-- Engage drivers in/with a safety program that will first and foremost benefit them by keeping them safe.
+- Engage drivers in/with a distracted driving safety program that will first and foremost benefit them by keeping them safe.

 About the National Safety Council